slowm0e/bookmark-backup-extension/README.md

 - Toggle auto-backup on/off without uninstalling

 ## Installation
 **Developed and tested on Helium.
-Also works on Chrome, Brave, Edge, Vivaldi and any other Chromium-based browser.**
+Other Chromium-based browsers may work but are not guaranteed.**

 1. Download and unzip this repo to a permanent location (e.g. `C:\Users\YourName\HeliumBackup\`)
 2. In Helium go to `helium://extensions`